erictt/computer-science-learning/source/_posts/Untitled.md

 1. [6 points] List down the response sent by the initiator to each  of the nodes while clearly stating what each section of the  response means.
 [Hint: each “weight” field in the response must  be denoted as a percentage value or as a ratio]

+oldest pages are 15, 13, 11, 10, 9, 8

+{MinAge 8, (W1 = 1/6, W2 = 2/6, W3 = 3/6)}

-2. [2 point] Which node is selected as the initiator in the next  epoch?
+3. [2 point] Which node is selected as the initiator in the next  epoch?
 Why?

+N3, because it has the highest weight, hense least active node.

 IX.
 DSM

 A. [6 points] Consider a page-based software DSM system that implements  a single-writer multiple-reader coherence protocol.
 A process P on  Node N1 wants to write to page X. The page X is present in N1 but  it is marked read-only.
 Node N3 is the owner of page X which is  currently read-shared by nodes N1, N2, and N3.
 List the steps  involved in handling this situation to allow process P to be able to  write to page X.

+1. When process P on Node N1 attempts to write to page X, a page fault will be triggered.
+2. N1 sends a write request to N3 for write permission to page X.
+3. N3 sends invalidation messages to N2 to invalidate shared copies, and invalidate its own copy.
+4. N2 acknowledges the message.
+5. N3 update permission of page X to read-write for N1.
+6. Process P resume execution.

 X. DFS